Types of Mastectomy

 Radical Mastectomy

-This procedure was once the standard operation for breast cancer, but it’s now performed only rarely, when the cancer has spread to the chest muscles.
+This procedure was once the standard operation for breast cancer, but it’s now performed only rarely.
+Radical mastectomy was used prior to the development of modern chemotherapy and radiation therapy.
 As in the total mastectomy, the entire breast, along with the skin, nipple, and areola are removed.
 In addition, the lymph nodes in the underarm area and the chest muscles are taken out.

 Partial Mastectomy